VertexUI/VertexGUI/Readme.md

 Skia is the 2D graphics library used to draw VertexGUI widgets.
 It needs to be present as a binary as well.

-To install it please follow the instructions written for [SkiaKit](https://github.com/ungast/SkiaKit) (SkiaKit is a wrapper library for the Skia c++ API).
+To either download a prebuilt binary or built skia yourself, please follow the instructions written for [SkiaKit](https://github.com/ungast/SkiaKit) (SkiaKit is a wrapper library for the Skia c++ API).

 <br>